BISHOP FALL HIGHBALL CRAGGIN' CLASSIC

 About Chris: Chris Schulte has been climbing for over twenty years, across the United States and Europe.
 An avid first ascensionist, his favorite areas are Fontainebleau, Indian Creek, and Ticino.
 He is known for squeezing slopers, long solo missions in the backcountry, and trying not to fall off high sandstone aretes.
 He is supported by Black Diamond, Five Ten, FrictionLabs, Sublime, and ClimbTech.

+(SOLD OUT!)
 FOOTWORK AND FINESSE with Nik Berry, presented by Black Diamond

 To take your climbing to the next level, people often talk solely about getting stronger.
 Strength does help, but in order to really push boundaries, you will need to increase your skill.
 Find ways to improve your footwork, be more daring in your technique, and think more deeply about your movement in this intermediate clinic with Nik Berry.